Cincinnati Hospital Negligence Lawyer: Thousands of Patients Develop Healthcare Associated Infections

 The CDC publishes yearly reports to help patients and doctors better understand hospital health risks and hopefully to push accountability in the field of healthcare.
 HAI surveillance systems like the National Healthcare Safety Network (NHSN) and the Emerging Infections Program Healthcare-Associated Infections Community-Interface (EIP HAIC) have been established to help assess hospital acquired infection prevention progress.
 The Healthcare associated Infection Data Reports published show the following annual statistics:

-If you or a loved one has suffered a healthcare-associated infection (HAI), and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered a healthcare-associated infection (HAI), and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding healthcare associated infections.